 Stock Up on Important Medications

 Former Head of CDC, Tom Frieden, M.D., M.P.H., recommends that people secure a 3-month supply of important medications.
 Getting your 90-day prescription delivered can save money & eliminate trips to the drugstore/pharmacy/doctors office– where you might encounter people who are sick.
 Friedmen suggests discussing with your insurer if your coverage offers an extended-day supply.

 If you have an active birth control prescription, get your refills delivered straight to your mailbox.
 Avoid places that you may encounter sick people, such as the pharmacy or doctor’s office.
 Delivery is always FREE and we take most insurances.
 Depending on your insurance, we can provide you 3, 6, or 12 months worth of birth control in one mailer.

 If you need a birth control prescription, no need to go into the doctor’s office.
-For those in California, Florida, or Texas, Pandia Health’s team of expert birth control doctors can write you your prescription (if safe).
+For those in Arizona, California, Colorado, Florida, Georgia, Nevada, Texas, Washington, and Wyoming, Pandia Health’s team of expert birth control doctors can write you your prescription (if safe).
 All you have to do is answer 20 health questions from the comfort and safety of your own home — safe & confidential.
 Sign Up Today!

 SHARE Pandia Health with any friends that need to #SkipTheTrip to the pharmacy each month!